 While both may have honed their skills in their given area of expertise, Expert Witnesses differ from an expert advisor because they have invested significant time to learn how to prepare and present the evidence in line with legal guidelines, whilst drawing on their qualifications and experience.
 These hard-won skills add to the weight of the evidence they provide, and their reports and presented evidence have often provided legal proceedings with the vital information needed to enable a well-informed judgment.

 When is a Building Surveyor needed as an Expert Witness

 When building work is undertaken or repairs are made to a property, there are regrettably instances where the quality of the work does not meet the expected standard.
 When this happens and the two parties cannot come to an agreement, a Chartered Surveyor is often called upon to help bring evidence to the fore.

-Kevin Marshall MRICS and AWH Director of Building Surveying has been an Expert Witness for over 10 years.
+Kevin Marshall MRICS, AWH Director of Building Surveying and Property Management Services, has been an Expert Witness for over 10 years.
 During that time he has worked on numerous cases, covering all manner of property disputes.
 Drawing on his experience, here is a short list in the kind of circumstance that could lead to a chartered surveyor being required as an Expert Witness.